 Hearthside has been used as part of the re-enactment in recent years and even turned into a field hospital by the soldiers.
 History lessons go beyond the battlefield to the encampments to learn what a soldier's life was like.
 President and Mrs. Lincoln have attended our events and interacted with spectators throughout the weekend, a Civil War Ball has been held, and a special exhibit of Civil War artifacts has been featured at Hearthside.

-This signature event for Hearthside typically brings in over 3,000 visitors to Chase Farm Park and Hearthside, with well over 300 re-enactors from all over New England and beyond participating in this living history event.
-The event takes place every other year, with the next Re-enactment scheduled to take place September 14-15, 2013.
+This event typically brings in over 3,000 visitors to Chase Farm Park and Hearthside, with well over 300 re-enactors from all over New England and beyond participating in this living history event.
+Hearthside hosted the most recent Re-enactment on September 14-15, 2013.
 In 2015, the re-enacting groups are holding their Civil War event in nearby Webster, Massachusetts during the weekend of September 11-13th.

-The Civil War is also part of our programming each year, when we host the School of Instruction and Confederate Memorial Day, a kick off to the re-enactors' season at the end of April.
+Hearthside has hosted other events that commemorate Civil War history such as lectures, museum exhibits, and the annual School of Instruction and Confederate Memorial Day, a kick off to the re-enactors' season at the end of April.
 We've also held Christmas in the Camp, a look at how Christmas was celebrated during the time of conflict.
-During the summer, Hearthside hosts the civilian re-enactors as they enjoy an old-fashioned picnic on the grounds and invite the public to partake in lawn games with them.
+During the summer, Hearthside has hosted the civilian re-enactors as they enjoy an old-fashioned picnic on the grounds.

 Called "Great" because it was so much more substantial than other routes through the valley, Great Road was built in 1683 as the major thoroughfare from the Port of Providence on into Mendon, Massachusetts along the west side of the Blackstone River.
 With historic houses, farms and mills, the Great Road Historic District in Lincoln, Rhode Island, retains much of the Blackstone River Valley's early nineteenth century rural character.
 Through a collaborative effort, eight sites along Great Road will be open free to the public on special tour days.
 Take tours, explore the area, and discover what's so great about Great Road.